Domestic Wastewater Management (Septic Tanks)

 In areas where reticulated sewer is not available, all household wastewater must be treated and contained within the boundaries of the property.
-This is done through the use of domestic wastewater treatment systems, commonly known as septic systems.
-These treat wastewater discharges through natural bacteria living in the tank, and discharge wastewater into designated leaching areas.
+This is done through the use of on-site domestic wastewater systems including septic tanks and secondary treatment systems.

-Poorly treated wastewater can lead to adverse health and environmental affects such as:
+Poorly treated wastewater can lead to adverse health and environmental effects such as:

 - Spread of diseases.

 - Attraction of vermin and insects.

 - Promotion of weed growth.

 - Problems with neighbouring properties.

 Prior to the installation or alteration of a wastewater system, Council must issue a Permit to Install or Alter a Wastewater System.
 Your plumber may provide you with general information regarding the wastewater treatment system suitable for your property however if you require specific details regarding on-site wastewater treatment options and installation requirements refer to the Environmental Protection Authority (EPA) website.
 Council will only issue a Permit to Install for EPA approved wastewater systems.

 Council’s Environmental Health Officer (EHO) will undertake an initial site assessment of the property prior to the issue of a Permit to Install.
 In some cases you may be required to provide additional information regarding the site and/or the proposed system for installation.
 Small lot sizes, steep slopes, flood prone areas or areas known to have poor draining soils, nearby surface water, shallow depth to bedrock or a high water table, may require a Land Capability Assessment as part of the planning process.

 The default land application system for sustainably recycling secondary treated sewage or grey-water effluent to land is pressure-compensating sub-surface irrigation.
 For further information see Council’s Guidelines for the Design and Construction of Sub-Surface Irrigation.